-- Protecting against respiratory illnesses.
+- Reducing risk against respiratory illnesses.
 Over the past 20 years, Western researchers have been studying the effects of ginseng as a medicinal plant.
-One study showed that ginseng helped reduce the risk of developing cold and flu symptoms in seniors.
+One study showed that ginseng may reduce the risk of developing cold and flu symptoms in seniors.

 - Keeping your cardiovascular system healthy.
-Recent animal studies suggest that ginseng can help lower cholesterol levels.
-As an antioxidant, ginseng also helps reduce heart damage caused by free radicals.
+Recent animal studies suggest that ginseng may help lower cholesterol levels.
+As an antioxidant, ginseng may also help reduce heart damage caused by free radicals.

-- Managing blood sugar and reducing the risk of diabetes.
+- Blood sugar management.
 Long-term trials have shown that using an extract of North American ginseng resulted in a reduction in patients’ HbA1c levels.

 How is Ginger Different from Ginseng?

 Ginger is also a fleshy root plant — but that is where a lot of the similarities end.
 As a medicinal plant, ginger is commonly used to treat digestive issues, especially nausea and vomiting.

 Ginger has a warm, spicy flavour, and contains vitamins A, B, C, and E, making it a popular choice in many kitchens.
 Ginseng, on the other hand, has a very mild, earthy flavour, making it an easy addition to many of your favourite recipes.